brannala/BA3/doc/BA3Manual.md

 The preﬁx ./ means “current directory” and tells the operating system to look for the program ﬁle named BA3 in the current working directory.
 The program option -v speciﬁes “verbose” output and causes BA3 to print out more detailed information to the screen when the program is running.
+#### 2.1.3 Program screen output
 You should see output similar to the following:
 ```

                        BayesAss Edition 3.0.4 (BA3)